Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Experimental methods

 \section{Experimental methods}

-We validate the approximate solution (\ref{eqn:combSoln}) via four laboratory experiments (Cases I–IV), matched with numerical solution of the IVP described in Section \ref{sec:theory:IVP}.
-The results of these validation cases are discussed in Section \ref{sec:results}.
-Additional laboratory experiments (Cases KR, HS-I–III) which demonstrate kinematic reversibility and a connection to Hele-Shaw obstacle flows, are detailed in Section \ref{sec:apps}.
+We validate the approximate solution (\ref{eqn:combSoln}) via four laboratory experiments (Cases I–IV), matched with direct numerical simulations (DNS) of the nonlinear axisymmetric flow governed by (\ref{eqn:3Dgov}, \ref{eqn:3Dcont}).
+This complementary approach permits us to test various physical effects not accounted for in our model: the DNS test the impact of meridional flow alone, while the laboratory experiments add the effects of surface tension and a dynamic free surface.
+The results of these validation cases are discussed in \S\ref{sec:results}.
+An additional laboratory experiment (Case HS) is detailed in \S\ref{sec:apps}.